 Burial costs in the UK

-How much does a burial cost?
+How much are burial costs in the UK?
+And how much does a burial funeral cost?
 Find out what costs are involved when arranging a burial funeral for your loved one.

 Burial costs in the UK can vary significantly depending on: